jens-duttke/tslint-filter/README.md

 });
 ```

-Now you can ignore interface names, starting with "I" followed by an digit:
+Now you can ignore interface names, starting with "I" followed by a digit:
 ```json
 "___interface-name": [true, "never-prefix", [
 	"Interface name \"I[\\d]"